Israelian pólice has deployed dozens of checkpoints all over the country, as well as drones and specialized search units.

 “It’s a disgraceful incident, the worst that has taken place here in decades,” said former prison service deputy commissioner Makleb Tapash.

 Israeli PM Naftalí Bennet released a statement lamenting this incident, claiming that the authorities will work tirelessly to get them back behind bars.
-Hamás, on the other hand, deemed this an “act of heroism”.
+Hamás, on the other hand, deemed this an “ ”.

 Palestine Militants Escape From Jail